arranf/arranf.github.io/docs/cv/README.md

 <block title="Spark Development Network" subtitle="Internship" years="Summer 2016">

 I worked on v6 of [Rock RMS](https://github.com/SparkDevNetwork/Rock/), a large (1000 KLOC+) C#/ASP.NET open source application for non-profits, including the first iteration of their notification and telemetry system.
-I also gave a talk at their annual conference on the benefits of open source software and the different roles that users and deveopers have within that ecosystem.
+I also gave a talk at their annual conference on the benefits of open source software and the different roles that users and developers have within that ecosystem.

 <skills :list="['C#', 'ASP.NET', 'SQL', 'Entity Framework 6', 'SQL Server', 'HTML5', 'CSS3', 'jQuery', 'Git', 'Public Speaking']" />
 </block>